-Workshop for Nonprofit Leaders Identifies Challenges, Solutions to Building a Race Equity Culture
+Workshop on Building a Race Equity Culture

 How can organizations build a race equity culture?
 This was the central question at the workshop co-hosted by Center for Public & Nonprofit Leadership (CPNL) and Equity in the Center on September 7, 2018.
 Bringing together organizational teams from 14 nonprofits from the Greater Washington Region, the event addressed what steps organizations can take to further racial equity within their own boards and staff.